a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			3. Double click to launch

 ### Constructing a Project for the Target ###
+1. Launch target workspace
+2. File > New > STM32 Project
+	1. Does some network activity
+	2. Target selector:
+		1. MCU/MPU Selector (used for custom board)
+		2. Board Selector (used for standard board)
+			1. 32F4Nucleo
+				1. Deatils

 ### FPU Warning Fix ###
 ### Hardware/ Software Requirements ###
 ### Meet the Embedded Target of This Course ###